 I should also mention that there was an entire industry that convinced us that dirty cartridges were a problem.
 Whenever you went to video game stores like Funcoland or GameStop to purchase a game, the salesman would often try to sell you a cleaning kit.
 Who didn’t purchase one of these expensive cleaning kits?

 What really fixes the flashing problem?

 You can still purchase a new ZIF connector for your old NES system from various sources such as Ebay or Amazon.
 They are incredibly easy to install.
 If you have some time on your hands, you could also manually bend the pins back into place.
 Personally, I opted to replace the ZIF.
-They are cheap and it took about 10 minutes.
+They are cheap and it took about 10 minutes to install.

 So don’t waste your breath if you’re still trying to get that NES game cartridge to function.
 No need to clean the connectors or use expensive products to make your old system work better.
-Just make sure your cartridge is making contact proper contact and you’re good to go.
+Just make sure your cartridge is making contact proper contact with the cartridge connector and you’re good to go.
 Happy gaming!